robertofem/Freq-meter-APP/README.rst

    cd ~/<path-to-chosen-parent-folder>/Frequency-meter-APP
    pip3 install -r requirements.txt

-Finally, install the required system libraries, which can not be installed with *pip*:
+Finally, install a required system library, which can not be installed with *pip*:

 .. code-block:: bash

-   sudo apt-get install python3-pyqt5 sudo apt-get install pyqt5-dev-tools
+   sudo apt-get install python3-tk